Summmrr/ShadowChase/ShadowChase/README.md

  - Graphics
  - All Interactions

-To run game, simply download ShadowChase, open in any java compiler, navigate to ShadowChase/main/ShadowChase.java and run the code.
+To play game, simply download ShadowChase, open in any IDE supporting java, navigate to ShadowChase/main/ShadowChase.java and run the code.